CosmWasm/book/src/basics/events.md

 every execution emits a standard "wasm" event.
 Adding attributes to the result adds them to the default event.

 We can check if events are properly emitted by contract.
-It is not always done, as it is much of boilerplate in test, but events are, in general, more like logs - not necessarily considered main contract logic.
+It is not always done, as it is much of boilerplate in test, but events are, generally, more like logs - not necessarily considered main contract logic.
 Let's now write single test checking if execution emits events:

 ```rust,noplayground